 Nauru has the highest obesity rate in the world at 61%.
 It is a Pacific island nation with approximately 10,000 inhabitants.
-According to the WHO and the Government of Nauru, the import of Western food significantly reduced the country’s existing culture of gardening and fishing, leading to the economic downturn.
 Their diet mainly consists of rice, noodles, soda, and tin food.
 The biggest health concern among the people of Nauru is Type 2 diabetes.

 The following countries have the lowest obesity rates:

 Obesity in America by Race, According to Data Published by the CDC in 2017–2018:

 That is a staggering amount, and if obesity isn’t curbed, it will put a strain on the healthcare system.

 Obesity in America also impacts other costs that are harder to measure.
 Obese workers tend to miss more working days than healthy workers due to frequent health problems.
 Employers are also likely to pay higher worker’s compensation and insurance premiums for obese workers.
 Some studies have revealed that the wages of obese workers are lower than those of healthy workers.